Thomas Woodrow Wilson: 28th Retrospective

-When German leaders signed the armistice in the Compiègne Forest in November 1918, many of them believed that the Fourteen Points would form the basis of the future peace treaty, but when the heads of the governments of the United States, Great Britain, France, and Italy met in Paris to discuss treaty terms, the European contingent of the “Big Four” rejected this approach.
+When German leaders signed the Armistice of Compiegne November 11, 1918, many of them believed that the Fourteen Points would form the basis of the future peace treaty, but when the heads of the governments of the United States, Great Britain, France, and Italy met in Paris to discuss treaty terms, the European contingent of the “Big Four” rejected this approach.

 League of Nations

 He enumerated his war aims in his famous Fourteen Points speech, with the last point calling for the creation of a League of Nations.
 At the Paris Peace Conference in 1919, he fought hard, but was not able to incorporate his Fourteen Points in the treaty.
 He did, however, make sure the League of Nations was an inextricable part of the final agreement.
 He hoped that once the League was established, it could rectify the treaty’s many shortcomings.